nsapkota417/SHMC-Net/README.md

 pip install -r requirements.txt

-After successfully installing, to train the model run: python train.py -cnf 'config.yaml'
+After successfully installing, to train the model run:

+python train.py -cnf 'config.yaml'

-If you want to submit the training code to run on GPUs edit the file train.sh and run bash train.sh
+If you want to submit the training code to run on GPUs edit the file train.sh and run:

+bash train.sh